Gowtham-app-developer/Android-Interview-Questions/Android System.md

 - Strip down all the unused locale resources by adding required resources name in “resConfigs”.
 - Convert all the images to the webp or vector drawables

+## What is multiple apks?

+- Generating the multiple number of apks for a single application, by splitting a single apk into multiple apks, where each apk is specific for some sort of devices.
+- Multiple apk is mainly used to generate specific apks for different screen densities and different CPU architecture.

 ## What is ProGuard?

 - ProGuard is a free java tool in Android, which helps us to do the following,